asierra/Metagrafica/mg.1.md

 ## Generators

-The generators produce primitives.
+The generators produce repetitive primitives.

 `GNNUM i0 inc n decimals`
 :  Generates a series of *n* numbers and position each one at the current point using the PP matrix, using an initial number *i0*, increment *inc*, number of numbers *n* and number of *decimals*.

 `TICKS n x y`
-:  Generates parallel lines and position them according with the PP matrix, with the parameters: number of lines *n*, vector *x y*.
+:  Generates parallel lines and position them according with the PP matrix, with the parameters: number of lines *n*, generative vector *x y*.

 ## Text

-A special primitive to display text.
-We use standard PostScript fonts and an embeded LaTeX font for greek and symbols.
+Special commands to display text.
+We use standard PostScript fonts and an optional embeded LaTeX font for Greek and symbols.

 `DT text`
 :  To display a string of text at the current position, which is updated with the PP matrix every time this command is used.